 The Presence of God Among Men

-In this beautiful homily for 21st Sunday in Ordinary Time, Year B, Father Hanly shows us how the Blessed Sacrament became the new presence of God among men.
+In this beautiful homily for 21st Sunday in Ordinary Time, Year B, Father Hanly shows us how the Bread of Life became the new presence of God among men.

 We’ve come to the end of a very important group of readings from the Gospel, and it’s really the end of one thing and the beginning of another.